Ljubav Nije Za Nas

 "Ljubav Nije Za Nas" (Cyrillic: Љубав Није За Нас, English translation: "Love is not for us") is a popular song of the Bosnian rock band Regina.
 The song was released as a track of the eponymous album in 1991.

 Background

 The song was composed by the band's member Aleksandar Čović and the lyrics are written by Alek Aleksov.
-The song is sung in Serbo-Croatian language.
+The song is sung in Bosnian language.

 2006 version

 In 2006, Regina re-recorded the song in duet with the Macedonian pop singer Elena Risteska.
 It became the second song by Elena (after her Eurovision entry Ninanajna) sang in a different language than Macedonian.
 The song was awarded as duet of the year on the famous Montenegrin music festival Suncane Skale.

 Music video

 The video is in black-white version with a lot of violinists in a hall.
 Elena and the lead singer of the band Davor Ebner are singing with microphones.
 All that represent a sadly concert with dark effects.